 When my father died I was shoved into adulthood like a penguin shoves its mate into a seal to save their own skin.
 All my priorities changed and after getting so fed up of dating, I decided to only commit again when I found the one.

 I had fun in singledom, I explored and satisfied those pesky desires but instead of focusing on another, I focused on my self and my own future.

-Soon I met Harry, we met at a friends party and as soon as I saw him walk though the door (I was hoping he was the pizza guy as I was tipsy) I looked at my brother and said “I’ll be dating him”.
+Soon I met Harry, we met at a friends party and as soon as I saw him walk through the door (I was hoping he was the pizza guy as I was tipsy) I looked at my brother and said: “I’ll be dating him”.

 We didn’t talk to start but we hit it off very quickly, he walked me home and I added him on Facebook straight away, we never stopped talking.
 He met up with me a few days later and we ate brownie sundaes at Wetherspoons and then just chatted.

 As weeks passed we became an item but did not know it, it wasn’t until a month in that someone asked “are you together” that we realised we hadn’t defined ourselves.

 The next day I sent him a text and asked him, we agreed and that was it, the truth is that we had been so into each other we forgot about the need to define or think about others opinions.

 He proposed to me around 11 months into the relationship, I was half asleep and he had to ask a few times before I understood.
 I thought he was joking and I had trust issues so I made him be specific before I said yes.

 On February 20th, 2018, Harry and I became husband and Wife, I had found my soul mate and never once have I doubted it.